pkarsy/ds3231-toit/README.md

 ### Temperature
 > get-temperature

-returns the temperature in C.
+returns the temperature in °C.

 ### Clock drift
 > get-drift

 shows the expected time drift (assuming 2ppm error) since the last time the clock was set.
-The real drift is usually smaller, even significantly smaller.
+The real drift is usually smaller.
+You can set the ppm error.

 ### ALARM 1/2
-Not implemented, does not seem very useful given that the ESP32 can wake up from sleep using its own timer.
+Not implemented at the moment.

 ### Aging correction